PavelDemyanenko/photoshop-extensions/README.md

 A list of the extensions that will help you work much faster.

+[PNG Hat](http://pnghat.madebysource.com/) - Plugin automatically uploads assets to the server and with defined HTML/CSS templates you can paste the picture directly into your code.

 [CSS Hat 2](https://csshat.com/) - Select any Photoshop Layer and get CSS instantly.

 [Cut&Slice Me](http://www.cutandslice.me/) - Use Cut&Slice me to export your assets to different devices in seconds.
 Improve your workflow by just naming your layers.